hpfast/webmapping_for_beginners_wiki/Introduction-Leaflet.md

 	/home/niene/Documents/MyFirstWebMap_Leaflet

 In these directories we save everything we make and download today.
 During this workshop it is referred to as `yourDirectory`.

-In [[Leaflet step 1]] we will set up the basics to show a standard background map with Leaflet.
-In [[Leaflet step 2]] we will add markers, circles and polygons to our map.
-In [[Leaflet step 3]] we will add a GeoJSON file containting geospatial data to our map.

 ### Let's start!
 :arrow_right: If you are not that comfortable with HTML, CSS and JavaScript yet, this **[[Making a web page ]]** tutorial will help you along!